pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

   nextState = previousState.map(params => State(params.airport, now))
 }
 ```
 for the next state can be placed below the comment `// put simple nextState logic below`.
 Now you should again build the docker image and run it multiple times.
-The scenario will be that the first run fetches the data  defined in the configuration file, then the proceeding run we retrieves the data from the endpoint of the last run until now.
-The third execution will most probably fail, as only little seconds have been passed and most likely no data is available.
+The scenario will be that the first run fetches the data defined in the configuration file, then the proceeding run retrieves the data from the endpoint of the last run until now.
+And finally the third execution will most probably fail, as only little seconds have been passed and most likely no data is available in such a short time window.
 Sadly, the api response in such cases with a **404** error code instead with a **200** and an empty response.